Keonity/CPSC-354-Report/Assignment2/README.md

 ### Student ID: 2344852
 ### Student Email: lanoza@chapman.edu
 ### Class: CPSC 354 - 02
-### Date Of Submission: 11/17/22
+### Date Of Submission: 11/20/22

-I have currently accomplished what I believe are all parts of the assignment aside from implementing the reverse and weave functions in Lambda Calculus.
+I have currently accomplished what I believe are all parts of the assignment, including the reverse and weave functions in Lambda Calculus, the part that I struggled with the most.
 I have struggled with this part of the assignment for various reasons, but most notable is the lack of a way to identify which data type a parameter is in Lambda Calculus functions, mostly unhelpful error messages, and difficulty in getting functions to stop looping on an empty list or to have them stop printing what seems to be "backend code".
 The latter issue seems to also present itself by yielding input code in the output of LambdaNat-exe.
 An example of this can be found below:

 Input for the below output:
 `let rec weave = (\x. \y. if ((hd x) less_equal (hd y)) = 1 then (hd x):weave((tl x) (tl y)) else (hd y):f((tl x) (tl y))) in weave 0:1:4:# 2:3:5:#`